hiroshimamiya/EPIB685/README.md

 I strive to provide an inclusive learning environment.
 However, if you experience barriers to learning in this course or have any impairments that could impediment your learning, do not hesitate to discuss them with me and/or the Student Accessibility & Achievement Register with Student Accessibility and Achievement -SAA (you can register at https://www.mcgill.ca/access-achieve/).
 Eligibility for SAA is:
 >  Students who are experiencing academic or physical barriers and have a documented disability, mental health condition,chronic health condition, or other impairment.
 These may be temporary, permanent, or episodic.
 > Students with documented disabilities can register at any point in the year, but we recommend registering as early as possible.
 We encourage students new to McGill to make an appointment before their semester begins.*

-## Accommodations for missed assignments and presentations
-If you need to seek accommodation for missing in-course exams, assessments, or assignments for medical and non-medical or other emergencies, please discuss the situation directly with the instructor as soon as possible.

 ## Language of assessment
 In accordance with McGill University’s Charter of Students’ Rights, students in this course have the